mharizkia/amaebook/README.md

 # AmA e-Book

 AmA e-Book is a simple website that uses [Laravel 12](https://laravel.com/docs/12.x/releases) framework for finding e-Book found on the internet.
-The name AmA e-Book is a play on words of [Amazon kindle](https://www.amazon.com/kindle-dbs/storefront) which is the idea for this website came from and also take an inspiration from [Gramedia](https://www.gramedia.com) style of frontend.
+The name AmA e-Book is a play on words of [Amazon kindle](https://www.amazon.com/kindle-dbs/storefront) which is the idea for this website came from and also take an inspiration from [Gramedia](https://www.gramedia.com) style on the frontend.
 This project uses [Laravel 12](https://laravel.com/docs/12.x/releases) and Laravel Breeze for the authentication.

 ##